liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 [*Ghostscript*](http://www.ghostscript.com), and
 [*Xuggler*](http://www.xuggle.com/xuggler).
 With these tools installed and configured, Documents and Media content is displayed using a customized viewer depending on the type of content.
-Configuring @product_name@ to use OpenOffice or LibreOffice in server mode allows you to generate thumbnails and previews for supported file types (.pdf, .docx, .odt, .ppt, .odp, etc.), lets you view documents in your browser, and lets you convert documents.
+Configuring @product@ to use OpenOffice or LibreOffice in server mode allows you to generate thumbnails and previews for supported file types (.pdf, .docx, .odt, .ppt, .odp, etc.), lets you view documents in your browser, and lets you convert documents.
 ImageMagick allows